TIBCOSoftware/snappydata/docs/reference/command_line_utilities/store-backup.md

 Offline members leave nothing, so you only have this message from the backup operation itself.
 Although offline members cannot back up their disk stores, a complete backup can be obtained if at least one copy of the data is available in a running member.

 If the cluster is secure, you also need to specify all the security properties as command-line arguments to the backup command.
 The security properties you need to provide are the same as those mentioned in the configuration files in the **conf** directory (locators, servers or leads) when the cluster is launched.
 The only difference is that any valid user can run this command.
-That is, the user does not have to be a snappydata cluster administrator to run the backup command.
+That is, the user does not have to be a TIBCO ComputeDB cluster administrator to run the backup command.

 For example: